kappertherapper/kappertherapper/README.md

-- 👋 Hi, I’m Kasper Jonassen
+	•	👋 Hi, I’m Kasper Jonassen
-- 👀 I’m working hard to learn new stuff!
-- 🐸 I'm mostly interested in backend, but frontend is fun too.
-- 📚 And studying computer science on EAAA.
+	•	🎓 Computer science student at EAAA
+	•	🧠 Passionate about learning and building cool things
+	•	🔙 Mainly focused on backend development – but I enjoy the frontend challenge too
-- 📱 I have a speciel interest in Swift and app development.
+	•	📱 Especially interested in Swift and mobile app development (iOS is my playground)
+	•	🐸 Always curious, always coding

 <!---